arik31/CV-HW/README.md

 2. Download all 4 .pt and .pth files to ./weights

 ## Usage
-The main script is home_test.py.
+implementations of my solutions to q1, q2 and q3 are in q1.py, q2.py and q3.py.
+main.py was build to run each logic using CL flags.
 Use the --debug flag to write results to ./outputs. q1 and q3 both has 2 implemetations, a DL approach and a classic computer vision approach.
-The default is the DL approach, to use the classic one, use the --classic-cv flag.
+The default is the DL approach.
+To use the classic one, use the --classic-cv flag.
+To use q1,q2 or q3 logics within your code, use the standalone runner.
+There is one in each qX.py file.
 Example usage for each question:
 ```
 python home_test.py --image-path BLOOD_CELL_PATH --q1 --debug